giellalt/lang-quc-x-ext-apertium/quc.md

 These were the set types.

-Numeral outside the sentence
+!!Numeral outside the sentence

-HABITIVE MAPPING
+!!HABITIVE MAPPING

 * __hab1__ hab aux leat